mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 -   Several [commands](#commands) are duplicated.
 The plan is to retain the current visual style.
     -   ahk2.run is the same as ahk++.run, except ahk2.stop only works on scripts started with ahk2.run
+    -   ahk2.selection.run is the same as ahk++.runSelection, except ahk2.stop only works on scripts started with ahk2.run
 -   Needs more tests!!
 Many features have not been tested at all, hence the pre-release!
 -   [Release pipeline](../.github/workflows/deploy.yml) has been changed to push pre-releases.
 Definitely fix this for the final release 😉
 -   Settings description name placeholders are not replaced